marijnh/Eloquent-JavaScript/03_functions.md

 }
 ```

 The preceding code works, even though the function is defined _below_ the code that uses it.
 Function declarations are not part of the regular top-to-bottom flow of control.
 They are conceptually moved to the top of their scope and can be used by all the code in that scope.
-This is sometimes useful because it offers the freedom to order code in a way that seems meaningful, without worrying about having to define all functions before they are used.
+This is sometimes useful because it offers the freedom to order code in a way that seems the clearest, without worrying about having to define all functions before they are used.

 ## Arrow functions